-Education
+Education Services

-Logistics

-Environmental Services
+Logistics Services

-For example, in language education, certified language programmes such as TOEFL and TOEIC, corporate training and service quality programmes.
+Research and Development For example, in language education, certified language programmes such as TOEFL and TOEIC, corporate training and service quality programmes.
 For example, access to the ROK's courier services sector.

-For example, environmental testing and assessment services, industrial waste treatment and refuse disposal services, and recycling services.
+For example, in research and development services in natural sciences, social sciences and humanities, and interdisciplinary R&D services.
+Investment Protection

 Investors and investments from both countries are protected by comprehensive commitments in the KSFTA.

-Singapore's suppliers will be accorded non-discriminatory treatment when bidding for the ROKs's government procurement

-Beyond liberalising trade and investment, the KSFTA contains cooperation initiatives in a wide range of areas such as environment, film and games, human resource development, and intellectual property rights.
+Singapore's suppliers will be accorded non-discriminatory treatment when bidding for the ROKs's government procurement Others Beyond liberalising trade and investment, the KSFTA contains cooperation initiatives in a wide range of areas such as environment, film and games, human resource development, and intellectual property rights.